Jet (band): Reformations and upcoming fourth album (2016–present)

 Jet members announced in September 2016 that they would reform in the following year and were due to open five shows for Bruce Springsteen and the E Street Band on the latter's "Summer '17" tour in February 2017.
 In October 2016 they announced on social media that their first headline show in 6 years was due at Sydney's Taronga Zoo also in February 2017.
 For the performance they were joined on stage by Macklin on keyboards and the Wolfgramm Sisters on backing vocals.
 The show subsequently sold out, so a second one was added.
 Jet had made their official live return at a one-off headlining show at Melbourne's Gasometer Hotel on 31 January 2017.
-They performed with Macklin and played a 23 song set-list, which drew from all three of studio albums.
+They performed with Macklin and played a 23-song set-list, which drew from all three of studio albums.

 While living in Italy, Nic had been invited by Simone Cogo (p.k.a. the Bloody Beetroots or DJ Bob Rifo) to collaborate on "My Name Is Thunder".
-Once Nic's band mates were appraised they joined the project, which was issued as a single in July 2017.
+Once Nic's bandmates were appraised they joined the project, which was issued as a single in July 2017.
 The track is the Australian rock group's first new song in seven years.
 It also appeared on the Italian artist's album, The Great Electronic Swindle (October 2017), Rifo reflected, "we had different ideas on the mixing and from that, we came up with two versions.
 It's the best of both our worlds!"

 In 2018 the quartet announced their 15th anniversary Australian national tour for Get Born, with dates in Newcastle, Sydney, Canberra, Brisbane, Perth, Adelaide and Melbourne.
 They issued their first live album Get Born: Live at the Forum in May to commemorate that tour.
 They made a brief UK visit, playing in Manchester and London.
 They supported Jimmy Barnes alongside Eskimo Joe in 2019, and played their final show of their reunion at the By The C open-air concert in Coffs Harbour on 26 October 2019.